Blue Water Navy Veterans and Agent Orange Exposure

-Veterans who served on open sea ships off the shore of Vietnam during the Vietnam War are sometimes called "Blue Water Veterans."
+Veterans who served on open sea ships off the shore of Vietnam during the Vietnam War are referred to as "Blue Water Navy Veterans."

 Eligible Veterans may receive the following VA benefits:

 - Health care benefits: A full range of medical benefits.
 There are many ways that a Veteran may qualify for VA health care benefits.

 - Disability compensation: A monthly payment for diseases related to Agent Orange exposure.

 - Other benefits: Home loans, vocational rehabilitation, education, and more